 Summer 2026 Anime: What to Watch Now and What Is Coming

 Below I go through each one and why it is worth a look.
-The two ongoing shows are ones I am actually watching right now, and the summer list rounds up the season's most anticipated, so you know what is coming.
+The four ongoing shows are ones I am actually watching right now, and the summer list rounds up the season's most anticipated, so you know what is coming.

 What anime should I watch right now?